 - The job demand for carpenters will be balanced from 2017 – 2026

-- Job demand will arise from growth and replacement of existing workers
+- Job demand will arise from the growth and replacement of existing workers

 To find similar information for over 50 different trades jobs in Canada, you can click this link, and type the title of your occupation in the search bar.

-If your trade is regulated by the province or territory, you may need to get a licence or certificate to work.
+If your trade is regulated by the province or territory, you may need to get a license or certificate to work.
 But, not all trades are regulated.

 - Set the licensing standards and requirements